U.S. Immigration Solutions for Entrepreneurs and Startups

 Those seeking the national interest waiver (NIW) request that the requirement for a job offer (and thus the labor certification), usually needed for the EB-2 green card category, be waived because it is in the interest of the United States.
 The NIW is based on promising future contributions to the U.S., which can be economic, scientific, related to public health, etc.

 The main benefit is that the startup owner can self-petition.
-The candidate must show the importance of their work and how their skills and knowledge will advance the startup plans in a way that others cannot
+The candidate must show the importance of their work and how their skills and knowledge will advance the startup plans in a way that others cannot.

 This Immigrant Visa is not ideal for those from China or India as the waiting times are very long.

-• Eligibility assessment and application support
+Eligibility assessment and application support.

-• Document preparation and interview guidance
+Document preparation and interview guidance.

-• Legal representation throughout the process
+Legal representation throughout the process.

-Get started today by filling out our contact form or calling (408) 758-2712 for expert assistance.
+Get started today by filling out our contact form or calling (408) 758-2712 for expert assistance in immigration services for investors and entrepreneurs.